REMICADE® (infliximab) and Medicare

 Medicare Coverage of REMICADE®

 Medicare covers most physician-administered drugs like REMICADE® under Medicare Part B. There are comprehensive published Part B coverage policies specific to REMICADE®.
-Copies of coverage policies (known as local coverage determinations [LCDs]) are available on your regional Medicare Administrative Contractor's (MAC's) website, which can be found in the Billing and Reimbursement section of this website.
+Copies of coverage policies (for example, local coverage determinations [LCDs]) are available on your regional Medicare Administrative Contractor's (MAC's) website, which can be found in the Billing section of this website.